 Be aware of staff and hounds.
 They are working and deserve your consideration and respect.
 Turn your horse to staff or hounds if they are near you while hunting or if staff calls: “Staff, please.”
 Please stay away from hounds and staff during the pre-hunt meeting, checks and stirrup cup.
 Do not talk to the hounds at any time.
 Only staff may talk to or give directions to the hounds.

 Ride quietly at all times.
 Do not speak or call out while hunting as it is distracting to the hounds.
 You may alert the rider behind you of trail issues by quietly saying for example, “ware hole” or “ware footing”, and you may alert the rider in front of you of a passing hound or staff by quietly saying “ware hound” or “ware staff”.

 Feel free to talk, laugh, and discuss the ride during checks and at stirrup cup.

 At the end of hunt, thank your land owners without whose generosity there would be no Foxhunting.
 Thank your Huntsman Rachel, your Masters of Foxhounds Sue, Marilyn, and Linda, your Field Master, and your hard working Staff and Foxes.
 They worked long hours for your enjoyment.
 The Wentworth Hunt hopes that you have a great day hunting with us!
-Click here to learn about joining us as a guest or member!
+Click here to join us as a member or guest.